zeek/zeek-docs/scripts/base/utils/addrs.zeek.rst

    address is included in square brackets.

-   :a: the address to make suitable for URI inclusion.
+   :param a: the address to make suitable for URI inclusion.

    :returns: the string representation of the address suitable for URI inclusion.